RdeWilde/paycoin-testnet-box/README.md

-# bitcoin-testnet-box
+# paycoin-testnet-box

-Create your own private bitcoin testnet
+Create your own private paycoin testnet

-You must have `bitcoind` and `bitcoin-cli` installed on your system and in the path unless running this within a [Docker](https://www.docker.com) container (see [below](#using-with-docker)).
+You must have `paycoind` and `paycoin-cli` installed on your system and in the path unless running this within a [Docker](https://www.docker.com) container (see [below](#using-with-docker)).